MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 # Additional connector functionality

 This article outlines different types of extra connector functionality that connector developers may want to invest in.
-For each type, this article outlines availability and instructions enable the functionality.
+For each type, this article outlines availability and instructions to enable the functionality.

 ## Authentication